AP-CSA-JAVA/CSA_JAVA-Course/source/Chapter_4/Unit9.md

 # Unit 9

 ## 9.1 Creating Superclasses and Subclasses
+**Goals**
+- Create an inheritance relationship from a subclass to the superclass.
+- Write program code to define a new type by creating superclasses and subclasses.

 In Java, there are four different types of inheritance variations that you can demonstrate: